CPS353-Suny-New-Paltz/project-starter-code-znzhenn/README.md

 - **Checkpoint 2: Drafting an API**
 	- Part 1: System computation
-			- Calculate the factorial of a number
+			- Calculate the factorial of a string of numbers added together
 	- Part 2: System Design Diagram